 One way in which we are able to grant to non-qualified donees is in situations when a non-profit or other organization is working closing with a registered charity and can apply as part of an Intermediary agreement.
-When using an Intermediary, the Applicant (Registered Charity) must still direct and control the use of the resources associated with the activity (although it may generally delegate authority to the Intermediary (the non-profit) to make day-to-day operating decisions).
+When using an Intermediary, the Applicant (the qualified donee) must still direct and control the use of the resources associated with the activity (although it may generally delegate authority to the Intermediary (the non-qualifed donee) to make day-to-day operating decisions).